timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

 ## Consistent Content

-A naive implementation of the Rsync Repository might change the repository content mid-flight while RPs transfer files.
+A naive implementation of the Rsync Repository might change the repository content while RPs transfer files.
 Even when the repository is consistent from the repository server's point of view, clients may read an inconsistent set of files.
 Clients may get a combination of newer and older files.
 This "phantom read" can lead to unpredictable and unreliable results.
 While modern RPs will treat such inconsistencies as a "Failed Fetch" ([@!RFC9286]), it is best to avoid this situation since a failed fetch for one repository can cause the rejection of the publication point for a sub-CA when resources change.

 One way to ensure that rsyncd serves connected clients (RPs) with a consistent view of the repository is by configuring the rsyncd 'module' path to a path that contains a symlink that the repository-writing process updates for every repository publication.

-Whenever there is an update:
+Following this process, when an update is published:

-  - write the complete updated repository into a new directory
+  1. write the complete updated repository into a new directory
-  - fix the timestamps of files (see next section)
+  2. fix the timestamps of files (see next section)
-  - change the symlink to point to the new directory
+  3. change the symlink to point to the new directory

-An example implementation of the above steps is available as a POSIX shellscript [@rsync-move].
+Multiple implementations implement this behavior (krill, krill-sync, rpki-core, rsyncit, a supporting shellscript [@rsync-move]).

-This way, rsyncd does not need to restart, and since rsyncd resolves this symlink when it `chdir`s into the module directory when a client connects, any connected RPs will be able to read a consistent state.
+Because rsyncd resolves this symlink when it `chdir`s into the module directory when a client connects, any connected RPs can read a consistent state.
+To limit the amount of disk space a repository uses, a Rsync Repository must clean up copies of the repository; this is a trade-off between providing service to slow clients and disk space.

-At some point in time Repository Operators need to remove old spool directories to conserve disk space.
-However, removal of a spool directory from which one or more (slow) RPs still are reading data, can result in a misfetch for those RPs.

-Empirical data suggests to store previous spool directories for a RECOMMENDED minimum of two hours.
+A repository can safely remove old directories when no RP fetching at a reasonable rate is reading that data.
+Since the last moment an RP can start reading from a copy is when it last "current", the time a client has to read a copy begins when it was last current (c.f. since written).

-Repository operators are RECOMMENDED to monitor for "file has vanished" lines in the rsyncd log file to detect if and how many clients are affected by untimely removal of previous spool directories.
+Empirical data suggests that Rsync Repositories MAY assume it is safe to do so after one hour.
+We recommend monitoring for "file has vanished" lines in the rsync log file to detect how many clients are affected by this cleanup process.

 ## Deterministic Timestamps

-By default, rsyncd uses the modification time and file size to determine if a file should be added to the transfer-list.
-Therefore, over the course of a file's lifetime, the modification time SHOULD NOT be change, unless the file's content changed.
+By default, rsync uses the modification time and file size to determine if it should transfer a file.
+Therefore, throughout a file's lifetime, the modification time SHOULD NOT change unless the file's content changes.

 We RECOMMEND the following deterministic heuristics for objects' timestamps when written to disk.
 These heuristics assume that a CA is compliant with [@!RFC9286] and uses "one-time-use" EE certificates:

   - For CRLs, use the value of thisUpdate.
   - For RPKI Signed Objects, use the CMS signing-time (see ([@!I-D.spaghetti-sidrops-cms-signing-time]))
   - For CA and BGPSec Router Certificates, use the value of notBefore
   - For directories, use any constant value.